-Nystatin is a prescription anti-fungal drug that kills many different kinds of yeasts and yeast-like fungi, including candida.
+Nystatin is regarded as a prescription based anti-fungal medication which gets rid of several different types of yeasts and also yeast-like fungus, which includes candida.
 This drug is different from the zole drugs in that it has the gentlest action of all prescriptive anti-fungal drugs, but it is nevertheless implicated in causing some major aggravations in a few patients.

 Dr. Crook was a big advocate of Nystatin therapy in the 1980’s, and it is still a very valid form of anti-fungal therapy today, but I am not a big fan of this kind of therapy and I will explain why shortly.
 Some doctors even see Nystatin as some kind of natural anti fungal treatment because of its low ability to cause toxicity.
 This drug was widely promoted by Dr. William Crook in the 1980’s, and like most pharmaceutical drugs, the main promoters have most always been medical doctors.

 Nystatin is available in powder, tablet, capsule, a cream, as an injectable and even as vaginal pessaries.

 Like many other antifungal and antibiotic drugs, Nystatin was originally developed from a bacterium and was isolated from Streptomyces noursei in 1950 by researchers Elizabeth Lee Hazen and Rachel Fuller Brown.
 They named Nystatin after the New York State Health Department Laboratory where it was discovered in 1954.
 Nystatin is often used today to prevent a full-blown yeast infection in patients who are at risk for fungal infections, such as AIDS patients and patients receiving chemotherapy, but it is routinely used by doctors in countries like England for oral thrush.